98 Random Acts of Kindness To Do With Your Child - Baby Chick

 3. Put Money on a Stranger’s Layaway Bill

-So many stores have layaway options for the holidays, and many folks use them for other celebrations as well.
+Many stores offer layaway options for the holidays, and many people also use them for other celebrations.
 Make a family’s Christmas/birthday/graduation day by putting some money toward their layaway bill so they don’t have as much to pay off.
 Everyone will have a very happy holiday or celebration indeed.

 4. Tape Quarters to a Parking Meter